Carl Sagan: Awards named after him

-Awards given him
+Awards given to him

 August 2007 the Independent Investigations Group (IIG) awarded Sagan posthumously a Lifetime Achievement Award.
 This honor has also been awarded to Harry Houdini and James Randi.

 In 2022, Sagan was posthumously awarded the Future of Life Award "for reducing the risk of nuclear war by developing and popularizing the science of nuclear winter."
 The honor, shared by seven other recipients involved in nuclear winter research, was accepted by his widow, Ann Druyan.

 In popular culture

-The 1997 film Contact was based on the only novel Sagan wrote and finished after his death.
+Robert Zemeckis's Contact was based on Sagan's novel of the same name.
+The movie was completed after his death.
 It ends with the dedication "For Carl."
 His photo can also be seen in the film.

+The Beastie Boys paid homage to Sagan on To the 5 Boroughs: "I've got billions and billions of rhymes to flex / 'Cause I've got more rhymes than Carl Sagan's got turtlenecks."

-Sagan's son, Nick Sagan, wrote several episodes in the Star Trek franchise.
+Sagan's son Nick wrote several episodes in the Star Trek franchise.
 In an episode of Star Trek: Enterprise entitled "Terra Prime", a quick shot is shown of the relic rover Sojourner, part of the Mars Pathfinder mission, placed by a historical marker at Carl Sagan Memorial Station on the Martian surface.
 The marker displays a quote from Sagan: "Whatever the reason you're on Mars, I'm glad you're there, and I wish I was with you."
 Sagan's student Steve Squyres led the team that landed the rovers Spirit and Opportunity successfully on Mars in 2004.

-In September 2008, a musical compositor Benn Jordan released his album Pale Blue Dot as a tribute to Carl Sagan's life.
+In September 2008, musical compositor Benn Jordan released Pale Blue Dot, a tribute to Sagan's life.

 Beginning in 2009, a musical project known as Symphony of Science sampled several excerpts of Sagan from his series Cosmos and remixed them to electronic music.
 To date, the videos have received over 21 million views worldwide on YouTube.

-The 2014 Swedish science fiction short film Wanderers uses excerpts of Sagan's narration in 1994 of his book Pale Blue Dot, played over digitally-created visuals of humanity's possible future expansion into outer space.
+The 2014 Swedish science fiction short film Wanderers uses excerpts of Sagan's narration of his book Pale Blue Dot, played over digitally-created visuals of humanity's possible future expansion into outer space.

-In February 2015, the Finnish-based symphonic metal band Nightwish released the song "Sagan" as a non-album bonus track for their single "Élan."
-The song, written by the band's songwriter/composer/keyboardist Tuomas Holopainen, is an homage to the life and work of the late Carl Sagan.
+In February 2015, the Finnish-based symphonic metal band Nightwish released the song "Sagan" as a non-album bonus track for their single "Élan".
+The song, written by the band's songwriter/composer/keyboardist Tuomas Holopainen, is an homage to Sagan's the life and work.

-In August 2015, it was announced that a biopic of Sagan's life was being planned by Warner Bros.
+In February 2019, the progressive metal band Dream Theater dedicated their song named "Pale Blue Dot" to Sagan.
+It opens with an audioclip from Nick Sagan saying "Hello from the children of planet Earth."